WomensLaw serves and supports all survivors.

 • the acts appear designed to alarm, annoy, or harass you;

-• the abuser is acting to try to protect a legal interest in his/her property or liberty, to enforce a law, or to meet a legal obligation;
+• the abuser is acting to try to protect a legal interest in their property or liberty, to enforce a law, or to meet a legal obligation;

 • the abuser’s acts unreasonably interfere with your privacy or create an intimidating, unfriendly (hostile), or offensive living environment for you; and